HIIT vs Steady-State Cardio: Which Burns Fat Faster?

 The key is finding balance.
 Pairing steady-state cardio with strength training or using it on active recovery days helps preserve lean muscle mass while keeping your metabolism humming.

-But here’s where it gets interesting: HIIT’s high-intensity nature means you’re burning more calories per minute, and the real payoff happens after the workout ends.
+But here's where it gets interesting.
+High-intensity interval training forces your body to burn more calories per minute, and the real payoff happens after the workout ends.
 Your body continues torching calories for hours as it recovers.
-Research shows that this post-workout boost can increase total calorie burn by 6–15%, potentially putting a short HIIT session on par with much longer steady-state routines.
+Research shows that this post-workout boost can increase total calorie burn by 6–15% , potentially putting a short interval session on par with much longer steady-state routines.

 On the other hand, steady-state cardio offers a more immediate but shorter-lived fat-burning effect.
 Once the workout ends, your metabolic rate quickly returns to baseline.
-That makes it a solid option for those who enjoy endurance training or want a more relaxed pace with steady results.
+This makes it a solid option for those who enjoy endurance training or prefer a more relaxed pace with steady results.

 In the end, the most effective fat-loss strategy is the one you can stick to consistently—and actually enjoy.